NPR News: 09-28-2025 3PM EDT

 In a video posted on social media, Adams said he's dropping out after facing what he described as unfair investigations that made it difficult for him to raise money and campaign.

-With Adams out, Zoran Momdani, a Democratic socialist who's led in the polls, faces a tighter contest against former New York governor Andrew Cuomo.
+With Adams out, Zoran Mamdani, a Democratic socialist who's led in the polls, faces a tighter contest against former New York Governor Andrew Cuomo.

-President Trump says he's ordered troops to protect immigration and customs enforcement facilities in Portland, Oregon, and that he's authorized the use of, quote, full force.
+President Trump says he's ordered troops to protect immigration and customs enforcement facilities in Portland, Oregon, and that he has authorized the use of, quote, full force.

-NPR's Kat Lonsdorf reports it's the latest instance of Trump threatening to deploy the military to a U.S.
+NPR's Kat Lansdorf reports it's the latest instance of Trump threatening to deploy the military to a U.S. city.

 In a social media post Saturday, Trump called Portland, Oregon, quote, war-ravaged, which is not the reality on the ground.